 What’s happening in your body during your second trimester?

-As your baby grows, his hearing will develop, as well as his taste buds and he will become aware of light and touch to the bump – so it can be a great way to interact with your baby.
+As your baby grows, his hearing will develop, as well as his taste buds and he will become aware of light and touch to the bump – so it can be a great way to connect and interact with your baby.

-Tests and scans
+Antenatal tests and scans

 This can be included with the Dating Scan, although you don’t have to have this screening test.
 It estimates the risk of your baby having Down’s syndrome by measuring the fluid at the back of your baby’s neck.
-This may also be combined with a blood test
+This may also be combined with a blood test.

 This is offered to pregnant women if there is a chance that your baby has a genetic disorder or chromosome problem and you should be able to talk it through with a midwife or doctor to find out more about it.

-You will see you midwife at about 16 weeks and, if this is your first baby, again at 25 weeks.
+You will see your midwife at about 16 weeks and, if this is your first baby, again at 25 weeks.
 This is your opportunity to ask any questions about how you are feeling and any concerns you have.
 Although if you are worried about anything in-between your midwife visits you can call to make an extra appointment, you can see your GP or you can call into your local Pregnancy Assessment Unit to get you and baby checked out.

-At your midwife appointments she will:
+During your midwife appointments she will:

-- Check your urine sample for bacteria, sugar and protein – your midwife wants to check for any infection, diabetes and signs of pre-eclampsia.
+- check your urine sample for bacteria, sugar and protein – your midwife wants to check for any infection, diabetes and signs of pre-eclampsia.

-- Measure your blood pressure – to check you are in good health.
+- measure your blood pressure – to check you are in good health.
 If you have high blood pressure, your midwife may want to see you more frequently to monitor it.

-- Listen to your baby’s heartbeat – which can be fantastic to listen to
+- listen to your baby’s heartbeat – which can be fantastic to listen to.

-- Measure your bump – just to make sure your baby is growing as it should be.
+- measure your bump – just to make sure your baby is growing as it should be.
 If your midwife has any concerns, you may be referred to the hospital for a growth scan.

 If this is your first baby, you might need an antenatal course.
 If you have given birth before, you may just need a refresher – a birth debrief session can also be beneficial.

-- Drink plenty of water and eat well – this will help with any tiredness, headaches and constipation
+- Drink plenty of water and eat well – this will help with any tiredness, headaches and constipation.

-- If you are concerned about anything, see your midwife, GP or call into your Pregnancy Assessment Unit for a check-up
+- If you are concerned about anything, see your midwife, GP or call into your Pregnancy Assessment Unit for a check-up.

 Copyright: Janine Smith